What's Inside This Guide

 The 4-1-1 rule and driving traffic to the website

-I first came accross this rule on the marketo blog, you can read their full blog post on the 4-1-1 rule here.
+I first came across this rule on the Marketo blog, you can read their full blog post on the 4-1-1 rule here.

 To be successful with social media marketing, your business has to strike a balance between the amount of self-promotion it does and the amount of engagement and conversation it participates in.